Do I have to play an instrument or have singing experience?

 Some of our students are taking private lessons from CSUF faculty, but UHS is not directly involved.

-Do any credits transfer to college level?
+Do any credits transfer to the college level?

 The UHS program is an “accelerated college preparatory curriculum” designed to provide students with college credit in several of our classes and/or dual enrollment college credit if they enroll in CSUF classes.
 Sophomore year World History is a college course.
 Junior and senior year UHS students take CSUF courses in foreign language and geology.